 The decision to pursue a Senior Thesis should not be made at the last minute.
 You should begin discussions with a thesis faculty advisor and committee members by junior year.

-A thesis student must have a GPA not lower than 3.0 and must have satisfied all Senior Project prerequisites.
+A thesis student must have a GPA not lower than 3.0 and must have satisfied all Senior Capstone prerequisites.
 Senior Thesis is open only to seniors.

 The thesis must total 8 credit hours to be completed over the course of one year.
 At least 2 credit hours and not more than 4 credit hours may be taken in any one semester or summer.

 Thesis students must also complete CSCI 3100 Software & Society (1 credit hour) during the fall semester of their thesis year, bringing the total credits to 9.

 You must find an advisor willing to guide you through completion of the thesis.
 The thesis advisor must be a member of the Computer Science faculty.
 You and your thesis advisor must choose a committee of three CU faculty members, including the thesis advisor.

 Senior Thesis is a controlled enrollment course.
 To enroll in the course, you must complete the Senior Thesis Course Enrollment Form each semester.
 The form lists the names of the thesis advisor and committee members, the thesis topic, the number of credit hours being requested for the semester, the date of the midterm proposal defense (for the first semester), and the date of the semester final exam, among other things.